shanielk9/tic-tac-toe/README.md

 # Tic-Tac-Toe Game
-## A simple consule Tic Tac Toe game, developed in Ptyhon.
+## A simple consule Tic Tac Toe game, developed in Python.
 A strategy board game for two players.

 **Screenshots:**